chetanbg1/cbg-microservice/README.md

    	put on service layer - the service layer where the business logic is kept

 @Async
-	it handles the asynchronous operations, this let us run the task in the background without 		waiting for them to be complete before moving on to the next line of code to make method asynchronous we just add @Async above its defination and spring take care of 		running it in seoerate thread eg parallel operation like sending mail or processing files
+	it handles the asynchronous operations, this let us run the task in the background without waiting for them to be complete before moving on to the next line of code to make method asynchronous we just add @Async above its defination and spring take care of running it in seperate thread eg parallel operation like sending mail or processing files

 @EnableAsync